mate-academy/layout_antisnake/readme.md

 # Antisnake
-Replace `<your_account>` with your Github username and copy the links to Pull Request description:
+Replace `<your_account>` with your GitHub username and copy the links to the Pull Request description:
 - [DEMO LINK](https://<your_account>.github.io/layout_antisnake/)
 - [TEST REPORT LINK](https://<your_account>.github.io/layout_antisnake/report/html_report/)

 > Follow [this instructions](https://github.com/mate-academy/layout_task-guideline#how-to-solve-the-layout-tasks-on-github)
 ___

-## ❗️❗️❗️ This task does not require an approval of mentor and is automatically approved on the platform when the tests are passed❗️❗️❗️
+## ❗️❗️❗️ This task does not require the approval of a mentor and is automatically approved on the platform when the tests are passed❗️❗️❗️

 ## The task
 Display six colored blocks on the screen without any extra margins: